Skip to content

 Quick verdict

-Choose Open WebUI if you need teams wanting a private, self-hosted ai chat interface.
-Choose QuillBot if you prioritize students, academic writers, esl learners, content repurposing.
+Choose Open WebUI if your daily work is mostly self-hosted browser UI for chatting with local and remote LLMs.
+Choose QuillBot if your daily work is mostly AI paraphrasing and academic-style rewriting.
 Open WebUI scores higher in user reviews (4.5 vs 4.4).
 Both offer free tiers — try each before committing.

 Try Open WebUI → Try QuillBot →